Plans for remote education for students self isolating from week beginning 8th March - Dawn Haywood, Deputy CEO

-Having some structure through a daily routine along with at least one hour of exercise and physical activity each day will help your child’s physical health and well-being.
-We would recommend that you set up and try to stick to a daily schedule and, where possible, work alongside your child.
+Having some structure through a daily routine along with at least one hour of exercise and physical activity each day will help students physical health and well-being.
+We would recommend that you set up and try to stick to a daily schedule and, where possible, with parents working alongside your child where possible and appropriate.
+Click here to use our WAT tool for helping students with developing a consistently positive routine.
 Click on the exercise link in the menu at the left-hand side of this page for lots of ideas and links to activities.
-It is also important that on a daily basis your child gets some fresh air and sunshine.
+It is also important that on a daily basis students gets some fresh air.

-Will my child receive feedback on their work?
+10. Will students receive feedback on their work and progress?

 It is unrealistic for all students to receive individual feedback on every piece of work they complete.
-Where possible, during normal school hours, staff will be available to communicate with students individually and collectively via Google Classroom.
+Staff will give students brief feedback on certain pieces of work submitted on Google Classroom or other platforms, such as ClassDojo.

 Try to find ways of rewarding them.
 Catch them being great!
 Verbal praise can be the best reward of all or X minutes of time on their Xbox/TV.
 They could choose a movie that you all sit down and watch together for example.